1EgoPingvina1/DattingApp-master/README.md

-👩‍❤️‍💋‍👨 Tinderclone
+DatingApp: A Web Application for Love
+Welcome to DatingApp, a web application that brings the magic of Dating to life! 🎉

+What is TinderClone?
-A web application presenting a Tinder clone.
-It allows you to view different people, people with whom you have a match, and there is also a chat module that allows you to have a conversation with selected people.
-Project written using .NET 6 / Angular 14 combo.
+TinderClone is a web application that allows users to view different people, find matches, and chat with them in real-time.
+Built using the powerful .NET 6 and Angular 14 combo, this application is designed to provide a seamless and enjoyable user experience.

-Tools used
+Tools Used
-Angular 14, HTML, CSS, RxJS, Bootstrap, Typescript - frontend .NET 6, ASP.NET Core Web API, ASP.NET Core SignalR, ASP.NET Core Identity, Entity Framework Core, SQLite - backend The entire application has been implemented in accordance with the CQRS - Command and Query Responsibility Segregation pattern, for the implementation of similar segregation it has been used MediatR add-on.
+Frontend: Angular 14, HTML, CSS, RxJS, Bootstrap, Typescript
+Backend: .NET 6, ASP.NET Core Web API, ASP.NET Core SignalR, ASP.NET Core Identity, Entity Framework Core, Sql Server Implemented Features

-Implemented Things
-Authentication based on JWT-tokens
+Authentication: Secure authentication using JWT-tokens
-Authorization via roles - in connection with ASP.NET Core Identity Message box management, live chat with SignalR
+Authorization: Role-based authorization with ASP.NET Core Identity Live Chat: Real-time messaging with SignalR
-Online People Visibility - Using SignalR
-Ability to add profile pictures and set the main ones Admin panel that manages user roles and approves/rejects new user photos.
+Online People Visibility: See who's online and ready to chat Profile Management: Add and manage profile pictures, set main profiles, and edit entire profiles Admin Panel: Manage user roles and approve/reject new user photos
-Page pagination of all users and liked users
+Pagination: Efficiently browse through all users and liked users
-Caching on the side of Angular services
-Edit a person's entire profile
-CQRS + MediatR
-Angular Route Guards to counter accidental actions Angular Interceptors to send queries with the authentication header And many other :)

-How to Install
+Caching: Optimized caching on the Angular services side CQRS + MediatR: Implemented Command and Query Responsibility Segregation pattern for better code organization Angular Route Guards: Prevent accidental actions with route guards Angular Interceptors: Send queries with authentication headers How to Install
-1️⃣ Download the backend + frontend
+1️⃣ Download the backend + frontend source code
-2️source code ⃣ Run the API (it will automatically migrate the SQL Server database).
-3️⃣ Launch the client site: ng serve
+2️⃣ Run the API (it will automatically migrate the SQL Server database) 3️⃣ Launch the client site: ng serve

+Get Started
+Ready to find love? 💌 Follow these easy steps to get started:

+Sign Up
+Click the "Sign Up" button and fill out our quick registration form.
+Verify your email address and create a profile that showcases your personality and interests.
+Find Your Match
+Browse through our extensive database of singles and filter by location, interests, and more.
+Send a like or a message to break the ice and start a conversation.